 “Our government has made significant investments to support the building of Internet infrastructure in rural and remote areas so these communities can succeed in the digital age”

-Through the High-Speed Access for All Strategy, the Government is delivering up to $6 billion in investments in rural broadband over the next 10 years.
+Through the High-Speed Access for All: Canada’s Connectivity Strategy, the government is delivering over $6 billion in investments in rural broadband over the next 10 years.

 - $2 billion Rural and Northern Stream of the Investing in Canada Infrastructure Program

 - $1 billion over the next 10 years, and leverage at least $2 billion through the Canada Infrastructure Bank

 - Accelerated Investment Incentive to encourage Internet service providers to invest in high-speed connectivity across the country.

 The government’s intent is to target its investments to areas where there the business case for investment by the private-sector is limited (rural, remote and northern areas).

 ISPs are awarded contracts to build out the infrastructure which are paid for by government (taxpayer) funds – subsidizing their investments in internet infrastructure with taxpayer funds with seemingly few to no stipulations.
 This brings additional customers online and they get to own the assets and pocket the profits.
 Of the $652.6 million awarded so far across the first 3 programs listed above, $117 million was to major ISPs – including almost $57 million to Bell.

 This could have been used as an opportunity to negotiate wholesale rates.
 How could the ISPs threaten to reduce the scope of high-speed internet buildout in rural communities in response to lower wholesale rates when the government is already giving them millions of dollars to do so?